YJAJ/YJAJ.github.io/blog/_posts/2020-04-11-Sharing-pattern-of-passengers-of-taxis-and-rideshare.markdown

 top10_green_df_loc = top10_green_df.join(tlc_df.set_index('location_id')[['borough', 'zone', 'service_zone', 'nta_code']], on='pickup_location_id')
 ```

-For the purpose of the analysis, I look at the instances of more than 10,000 occurences of pick ups, look at the top 50 ratio of shared ride across rideshares and taxis.
+For the purpose of the analysis, I look at the instances of more than 10,000 occurrences of pick ups, look at the top 50 ratio of shared ride across rideshares and taxis.
-Three findings arise from looking at the ride-sharing ratio out of its occurences (i.e. how much percentage of the ride-sharing occurs during rush hours) by each transport mode.
+Three findings arise from looking at the ride-sharing ratio out of its occurrences (i.e. how much percentage of the ride-sharing occurs during rush hours) by each transport mode.

 1) When examining only ride areas with more_than_10k_occurences, 102 data points are available.
 However, this number is dominated by rideshares (85 out of 102), not taxis.
 It seems that between July 2017 and July 2019, rideshares were popular during rush hours.
-The other interpretation can be the data for taxis may not be complete so less number of occurences could have been recorded.
+The other interpretation can be the data for taxis may not be complete so less number of occurrences could have been recorded.

 ![more_than_10k_occurences](../../../../../../assets/images/more_than_10k_occurences.png)